geo-mena/movie-app/README.md

 ## Movie App

+In general summary, **En Minutos** is a personal project that revolves around recommending movies and providing their summaries extracted from YouTube.
+Considering the high consumption of movie summaries, I thought it was a great idea to create a project that not only recommends but also allows users to view the summary if they don't have time to watch the entire film.

 ### Main features:

 - Displays a list of all available movies, along with their respective posters, titles, release years, ratings, and editors.